Fasori Gimnázium

 Fasori Gimnázium (lit. "secondary school on the tree-lined avenue"; fasori=tree lined, gimnazium=secondary school), also known as Fasori Evangélikus Gimnázium ("Fasori" Lutheran Secondary School), official name: Budapest-Fasori Evangélikus Gimnázium, is a famous secondary school in Budapest, Hungary.
 It is located near the City Park.
+It is noted, together with Minta and the Piarist gymnasiums, for a number of talented students.